AlexandraPast/Visual_Analytics/Assignment3_Transfer_learning/README.md

 - Save the classification report

 ## Methods
 For this assignment I wrote a script `Transfer_learning_1.2` in which I load the CIFAR10 dataset from a library.
 I normalised the data and binarized the labels in order to feed it to the model.
 I proceeded to load the VGG16 model for feature extraction and defined new classification layers for our classification task.
-I trained the new classifier on training data and proceedd to make predicitions and finally save the classification report and loss and accuracy plot.
+I trained the new classifier on training data and proceeded to make predictions and finally save the classification report and loss and accuracy plot.

 ## Scripts
 #### This repository consists of folders: